amankumarkeshu/ai-agent-sharang-ai/README.md

 ## 🚀 Features

+### Core Features
-- **AI Auto-Triage**: Automatically categorizes and prioritizes service requests using OpenAI GPT
+- **AI Auto-Triage**: Automatically categorizes and prioritizes service requests using OpenAI GPT or Local LLM
 - **Smart Assignment**: Assigns the right technician based on skills and availability
 - **Real-time Dashboard**: Live monitoring of tickets and technician status
 - **Role-based Access**: Admin and Technician user roles with JWT authentication